nus-cs2103-AY2122S2/ip/README.md

-# spark.spark
+# Spark
-spark.spark is a chat-bot that helps you keep track of your tasks!
+Spark is a chat-bot that helps you keep track of your tasks!

-Made for CS2103T Individual Project (iP).
+Made for CS2103T Individual Project `iP`